Progressive-Victory/the-discord-bot/README.md

  ### feadback
  Directs members to [GitHub issues](https://github.com/Progressive-Victory/crm-bot/issues) page to sublit feadback and report bugs

+### ban
+This command allows admins to ban users while also logging the action and provided reason.

 # How to Contribute
 To contribute to this repo, start by forking it and working on the fork.
 Then when you are ready to create a pull request.
 The  pull request will be revied as soon as posible